stefaneidelloth/treezjs/doc/components/list/directoryPathList.md

 ### value

-A string that can be evaluated to an array of strings, e.g. '\["a","b","c","d"\]'
+A string that can be evaluated to an array of strings, e.g. '\["c:/foo","c:/baa","c:/qux"\]'

 ### Inherited attributes